brendacs/colludia-gatsby/src/content/posts/picks/2020-10-07-3-quirky-nostalgic-social-media-games.markdown

 Does getting off social media to get on other social media sound like a bad idea?
 Hear me out—why would you waste time browsing social media when you could explore a completely new world with the most interesting characters in the social media interfaces of games instead?
 You can get your fix, dive into a different universe, _and_ not ruin your self-esteem at the same time!

 In this modern age of information, many games have references to technology and social media.
-With these types of heavily text-based and narrative driven games, it's not easy to get the art direction, narrative, and emotional poignancy just right.
+With these types of heavily text-based and narrative-driven games, it's not easy to get the art direction, narrative, and emotional poignancy just right.
 However, I think these three hit the spot—they have unique art, a distinctly non-generic twist on social media usage, and employ the framework of technology to tell their story well.

 ## Emily Is Away One, Too, and <3